Xueyuan-ren/TransactionMerging/gRPC-benchbase/README.md

 ## Description

-Benchmarking is incredibly useful, yet endlessly painful.
-This benchmark suite is the result of a group of PhDs/post-docs/professors getting together and combining their workloads/frameworks/experiences/efforts.
-We hope this will save other people's time, and will provide an extensible platform, that can be grown in an open-source fashion.
+We extend the Benchbase framework to include our implementations of grpc version benchmark.

-BenchBase is a multi-threaded load generator.
+According to BenchBase documentation, it is a multi-threaded load generator.
 The framework is designed to be able to produce variable rate, variable mixture load against any JDBC-enabled relational database.
 The framework also provides data collection features, e.g., per-transaction-type latency and throughput logs.

-The BenchBase framework has the following benchmarks:
+We currently has the following benchmarks: tpcc, Spree.

-This framework is design to allow for easy extension.
-We provide stub code that a contributor can use to include a new benchmark, leveraging all the system features (logging, controlled speed, controlled mixture, etc.)

 ---